lukebarousse/Capstone_ChatGPT_for_Data_Analytics/README.md

 \text{Skill Multiplier} = \text{Normalized Skill Count} \times \text{Normalized Median Salary}
 $$

-### Skill Multiplier Formula
+### Results for Top 3 Jobs
-Below, the top 3 jobs in data science are displayed and it's apparent that Python and SQL are the most optimal across these roles.
+Below, the top jobs in data science are displayed and showcasing that Python and SQL are two of the most optimal skills across these roles.
 ![](images/optimal_skills_3.png)